Best Air Purifier for Pets (2026): 7 Picks for Dander, Hair & Odor

 CADR Rating

-For pet households, prioritize the dust CADR — it measures particle removal in the 0.5–3 micron range, which overlaps with the most allergenic pet dander sizes.
+For pet households, prioritize the dust CADR, which measures particle removal in the 0.5–3 micron range, which overlaps with the most allergenic pet dander sizes.
 A dust CADR of 200+ handles single-pet rooms effectively.
 Multi-pet households or large rooms need 300+ CFM.

 Washable Pre-Filter (Saves Money with Pets)